 Women in Wodaabe society do not have many of the privileges Tuareg women enjoy.
 However, they participate fully in RAIN programs, earning money through our cooperatives, mentoring girls, and enrolling in literacy classes.
 When asked if their husbands support these efforts they usually respond that they do, but that their husbands don’t understand the importance of education and good health for their children.

 The Wodaabe are famous for their embroidery.
 Wherever they take their encampments, the bed is foremost, and the centerpiece of their dwelling.
 A simple platform is transformed with a beautiful hand embroidered wedding blanket in vibrant colors.
 Another special item are the tunics created for men to be worn in their elaborate dancing ceremonies.
 At right, two women relax on a traditional bed decorated for the Cure Salee.
 At left, Wodaabe men wearing special dancing tunics.

 Another traditional art form involves elaborate decorations of calabashes, often carried by women as symbols of status and passed down through generations.
 At left, decorated milk calabashes on display.

-Click on the tote bag at left to purchase beautiful hand embroidered items by Wodaabe artisans.
+Visit our Nomadic Marketplace on Shopify to purchase beautiful hand embroidered items by Wodaabe artisans.